howard-haowen/mslearn-dp100/Notes.md

 # 10 - Create a Batch Inferencing Service
 ## Create a scoring/entry script
-- The difference between scoring scripts for a real-time service and those for a batch inference service lies mostly in the `run()` function.
+- The difference between scoring scripts for a real-time service and those for a batch inferencing service lies mostly in the `run()` function.

 ```python
 import os